koava36/Applied_Statistics_Project/README.md

 # Applied_Statistics_Project
-Project for Skoltech course 'Principles of Applied Statistics'
+Project for Skoltech course 'Principles of Applied Statistics'.
+Implementation of amortized bootstrap method ('The Amortized Bootstrap' by Eric Nalisnick,  Padhraic Smyth)